animetosho/ParPar/fast-gf-multiplication.md

 -   Vector lookup/shuffle may be a relatively complex operation in hardware, and not all CPUs have fast implementations.
 In particular, ARMv7 doesn’t have a native 128-bit table lookup instruction (unlike in ARMv8), so must be emulated via 2x `VTBL2` instructions there
 -   Data may require rearrangement for best performance for fields larger than GF(256) (not applicable on ARM NEON for w=16 and w=32)

+**GF-Complete**: equivalent to *TABLE* for w≤4 or *SPLIT-TABLE(w, 4)* for w≥8.
+See also *ALTMAP* memory configuration for w≥16.

 ### Further ideas

 - If the processor supports vector byte lookup across more than 16 elements, it may be possible to exploit this to perform >4-bit multiplies.
 For example, for w=16, one could try a 6+6+4 multiply pattern instead of a 4+4+4+4 one, if a vector lookup could be done across 64 elements.
 On x86, this is available via the [`VPERMB`](https://www.felixcloutier.com/x86/vpermb) instruction on Cannon Lake and later Intel processors, which seems to have a throughput of 1 instruction/clock.
   ARM has `VTBL4` instructions, however, these seem to be much slower than `VBTL1`, so it is likely not be worthwhile there.
-- For some multipliers in w>=16, some of the partial products end up being zero-vectors, in which case, these shuffle operations can be skipped.
+- For some multipliers in w≥16, some of the partial products end up being zero-vectors, in which case, these shuffle operations can be skipped.
 For example, to multiply by 2 in w=16, only half the lookups are actually necessary, because some of the lookup vectors end up being all 0 bytes.
   There generally aren’t many such cases, thus this optimisation often yields negligible benefit, however, if you frequently deal with values which fall under this category, it may be worthwhile exploring.